jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Main Street feels the pain life of real-life.
 Think about how important pain is in Nature.
 Does a penquin in a zoo evolve to Antartica's ever changing environment?
 Of course not, it's up to the lifeforms on the frontline to adapt, and keep the species alive.

 The middle-class flocked to Wikipedia and made it a worldwide force.
 Then we gave internet streaming to our society.
 Not by marches or protests, but by practicing good politics.
-We reached for new tools, and thereby empowered ourselves, and evolved humanity.
+We reached for new tools, held the levers of power, and thereby evolved humanity.
 We destroy the Death Star when we simply do what's best for us.
 And we're right to be so selfish, because we're the ones feeling frontline pain.

 Of course, the antagonists will disagree.
 But that's why they're Sith Lords.
 The formal education industry has given American students 1.5 trillion in student debt.
-Hollywood is given billions in subsidies despite having empty theatres, bad movies, and many self-congratulatory and splend banquets and balls; not to mention a culture of tax-cheats and sexual predators.
+Hollywood is given billions in subsidies despite having empty theatres, bad movies, off-shored production, and many self-congratulatory and splend banquets and balls; not to mention a culture of tax-cheats and sexual predators.

 The middle-class doesn't have ulterior motives.
 We are rational beings because we feel the pain of everyday life.
 We rightfully rejected the lure of dark majic Blu-ray and HD-DVD, and endured the Death Star attacks when using BitTorrent, and worked to evolve humanity.
-And if you still doubt evolution being inherently just—once Netflix (2008) gave the public internet streaming at a fair price, the middle-class proved our superior ethics and morality.
+And if you still doubt Main Street being inherently just—once protagonist Reed Hastings gave the public internet streaming at a fair price with Netflix (2008) the middle-class proved our superior ethics and morality.

 Look at the graph below.
 You'll see the Industrial Age evolving into the Internet Age because Main Street acted on its best interests.
 This is the power of an empowered middle-class practicing good politics.
-Evolution is always right in Nature, and Techvolution is always right when playing the game of civilization.
+Evolution is always right in Nature, and Techvolution is always right in the game of civilization.

     <script type="text/javascript" src="https://ssl.gstatic.com/trends_nrtr/1605_RC01/embed_loader.js"></script>
     <script type="text/javascript">